Odyssey Writing Workshop

 Director Jeanne Cavelos is a former senior editor at Bantam Doubleday Dell, best-selling author, and winner of the World Fantasy Award.

 Guest lecturers come in once a week, for about a 24-hour period, to add their own unique insights and perspectives, and to give students feedback on their work.
-Lecturers for the 2014 workshop include some of the top teachers in the field: authors Elizabeth Hand, Catherynne M. Valente, Ellen Kushner, Delia Sherman, and Alexander Jablokov; and editor Gordon Van Gelder.
+Lecturers for the 2018 workshop include some of the top writers, editors, and teachers in the field: award-winning authors Gary Braunbeck, Theodora Goss, E. C. Ambrose, Nisi Shawl, and Elizabeth Hand; and award-winning editor and publisher Scott H. Andrews.

 Odyssey Writing Workshop